Conservation Stewardship Program

 How Do I get Started?

 First, producers interested in CSP need to fill out the Conservation Stewardship Program Application (PDF 40KB), and turn it in to your local NRCS office.
 Secondly, all producers must complete a self-assessment to determine their eligibility.
 Self-assessment worksheets are available at the local NRCS offices or are available online (see below for link.)
 Completed worksheets should be taken to local NRCS offices along with proof of control of the land and maps of the property.
-If you are not eligible for CSP, you may be eligible for other conservation programs such as the Environmental Quality Incentives Program, the Wildlife Habitat Incentives Program, the Wetlands Reserve Program, and others.
+If you are not eligible for CSP, you may be eligible for other conservation programs such as the Environmental Quality Incentives Program and others.
 Producers who may not be eligible can find out about programs that can help them achieve a higher level of conservation so that they may apply for CSP in the future.

 To complete the Self-Assessment on-line, go to CSP Self-Assessment.

 - Determine if you meet the basic eligibility requirements,

 - Document your stewardship work--including conservation practices, and

 - Prepare a benchmark inventory documenting conservation treatments you have implemented.

 Applications in Georgia will need to adequately address one of the four priority natural resource concerns at the end of the contract period.
 The four ranking concerns are: